varabyte/kotter/README.md

 *NOTE: The virtual terminal is only supported for JVM targets.
 Kotlin/Native targets don't implement this feature.*

+It's not guaranteed that your program will be run in an interactive way, or even that you won't be called in a legacy terminal (e.g. on Windows) that doesn't support ANSI virtual codes.

-It's not guaranteed that every user's command line setup supports ANSI.
-For example, debugging this project with IntelliJ as well as running within Gradle are two such environments where functionality isn't available!
-According to many online reports, some legacy terminals on Windows are also an offender here.
+For example, debugging this project with IntelliJ as well as running within Gradle are two such environments where interactivity isn't available!
+Since in that case, IntelliJ/Gradle are already consuming the interactivity themselves, and running your program in a more limited environment.

 Kotter will attempt to detect if your console does not support the features it uses, and if not, it will open up a virtual terminal instead.
 This fallback gives your application better cross-platform support.